stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. Before The Throne of God Above
+1. How Great is our God
-2. In Christ Alone
+2. O Praise the Name
-3. What a Beautiful Name
+3.
-4. You Alone
+4.

 **Scroll below for 9:30am song lyrics**

 ## 4:00pm
-1. Rise with the Sun
+1. All Creatures of our God and King
-2. No Other Name
+2. Your Word
-3. Rejoice
+3. You Alone
-4. 10,000 Reasons
+4. Only a Holy God

 ## 9:30am Song Lyrics<br>